suntoes/simple-cms/Readme.md

 ## Site explanation:
 ***

-HOME (/index.php):
+HOME (/):

 * Overview of summary of every posts with image thumbnail if available.

-PAGE (/page/index.php):
+PAGE (/page):

+* Detailed view and editor page for posts.

+DASHBOARD (/dashboard):

+* User only page for posts content CRUD management.

+LOGIN & SIGNUP (/login.php & /signup.php):

 * Login and registration for this page with different validations.

-DASHBOARD (/dashboard/index.php):

-* User only page for posts content CRUD management.

 <br />
 <br />